Monday, December 23, 2024

 And in one of the video interviews with Nedyak, the collector shows an old tome and emphasizes: the book is rare, there are only four of them in Ukraine.
 These shots really amazed the real museum workers.
 After all, the book simply crumbles in Vladimir’s hands, and this can hardly be called careful and high-quality storage of a unique exhibit.

 The state part of the museum fund is stored in state institutions, that is, in museums.
 The non-state part of the museum fund is stored in private collections.
 That is, both are the property of the state.
-And it is a cultural heritage. “- notes the curator of the National Museum of Taras Shevchenko, Yulia Shilenko.”
+And it is a cultural heritage. “- notes the curator of the funds of the National Museum of Taras Shevchenko Yulia Shilenko.”

 She emphasizes: storage is a very important component.
 After all, the more carefully we follow the rules and create proper conditions for storage, the longer the artifacts will remain unharmed, and the more subsequent generations will be able to see them.